sclorg/scltests/README.md

 ```
 > $ ./run-tests.py --help
+Usage: run-tests.py [OPTIONS] COMMAND [ARGS]...

+  Scltests builds and tests your software collections according to your
+  defined yaml config.

+Options:
+  -h, --help  Show this message and exit.

+Commands:
+  list  list available collections and mock configs
+  test  build and test collection(s)

+> $ ./run-tests.py test -h
-Usage: run-tests.py [OPTIONS] SCLS CFGS
+Usage: run-tests.py test [OPTIONS] SCLS CFGS

   Run tests for given software collections SCLS and mock configs CFGS.

-SCLS
+Arguments:

-  and CFGS accepts multiple values in format scl1:scl2:scl3 or
+  SCLS and CFGS accept multiple values in format foo1:foo2 where fooX is
-  cfg1:cfg2:cfg3 where sclX is name of software collection from order.yaml
-  file and cfgX is name of mock config without .cfg suffix.
-You can also use
+  name of software collection or mock config (see list for available
-  all as parameter which means exactly what you would expect. all can be
-  also chained with other values, e.g. all:python27 would mean -  build
-  every collection except for python27, same applies for configs.
+  options).
+Is it possible also to use all as argument.
+Note: all:foo1
+  specifies all available collections or configs except foo1.

 Options:
   --local-scl PATH  Provide path to folder which contains scl-utils
                     repository.
-  --help            Show this message and exit.
+  -h, --help        Show this message and exit.

 ```